 This episode of the More Money Podcast is brought to you by Nest Wealth.
 Want to start your investing journey today?
 Invest with Nest Wealth, Canada’s largest independent digital wealth management platform, and get 3 months free.
 Visit learn.nestwealth.com/jessicamoorhouse to get started.
 To learn more about how Nest Wealth works, watch my full video review.

 She was my first-ever guest (excluding my husband) on the podcast when I launched it almost 3 years ago, and now my friend and blogger pal Cait Flanders is back to chat about what has happened since Episode 3 of the podcast.

 Well, a lot!
 For starters, she’s a full-on author now, having just published her first book The Year of Less.
 And she’s not just a first-time author, her book is a hit.
 As she mentions in the episode, it’s still hard to find a copy at most bookstores because they ran out of copies, so if you do still want to buy a copy, check Amazon first.

 When we sat down for Episode 3 of the show, Cait was just about to finish her one-year shopping ban.
 I still remember her sharing that she wasn’t sure what to do after it finished.
 She eventually decided to continue it for another year, and although now she’s no longer on a shopping ban, she’s integrated the lessons she learned into her daily life.

-The biggest lessons being to be more mindful when it comes to spending.
-It’s okay to spend money, but it’s about being more intentional with our spending and making sure we are spending money in alignment with our values that’s important.
+The biggest lesson is to be more mindful when it comes to spending.
+It’s okay to spend money, but it’s about being more intentional with our spending and making sure we are spending money in alignment with our values that are important.
 And when you do that, you’ll find that you can stick to a budget, you aren’t overspending as often (or anymore), and you don’t worry as much about your money.
 This is a big lesson I also took away from her book and something I’ve been actively trying to integrate into my own life.